LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- removed define for hardware.h
 --- added #ifndef HAL_SUPPORT around any code for direct I/O to hide it from configue window
 --- modified to show number of s32 in and out pins
---- modified modbus page to put debug level on a line by it's self and added options for read hold register, write register and write registers
+--- modified modbus page to put debug level on a line by it's self and added options for read hold register, write register(s) and echo
+--- if no modbus config is loaded then the modbus config page tells you this, otherwise it displays normally.

 drawing.c:
 --- added colour to variable names for input (red) and output (blue) in section display drawing area

 edit.c
 --- added two calls to check for hal signal names (see GetElementPropertiesForStatusBar ) one for I, Q, and B variables and another for W variables in expressions
+--- added code to default the variable name to I or Q for simple in or out elements

 edit.h
 --- added prototype for ConvVarNameToHalSigName()
+--- added prototype for FirstVariableInArithm()
---- added prototype for FirstVariableInArithm();
+--- added prototype for SetDefaultVariableType()

 file.c
 --- modified not to load info into GeneralParamsMirror because only realtime can do that
----

 emc_mods.c and emc_mods.h:
-----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c)
+--- added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c)
 --- added function to check the first variable in an expression, for a HAL signal (called by function GetElementPropertiesForStatusBar in edit.c)

 manager.c:
----added small amount INCLUDE for HAL/RTAPI support.
+--- added small amount INCLUDE for HAL/RTAPI support.

 Module_hal.c:
 --- new program based on original module adds hal support/pins initialization of realtime code etc.
 --- added code to refresh rungs at period rate unless period less then 1 MS then it waits till at least 1 MS has passed

 protocol_modbus_master.c
---- added code for modbus functions 3, 6 and 16 (read holding register, write single register, write mulitple registers)
+--- added code for modbus functions 3, 6,16, and 8 (read holding register, write single register, write mulitple registers, echo)
+--- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common)

 protocol_modbus_master.h
---- added defines for same
+--- added defines for same as above

 spy_vars_gtk.c:
 --- changed to be able to toggle vars windows (one, the other, both , both close) by clicking the button.